 Two years after releasing the groundbreaking Wizard antics of Canada’s Leon Basin in The Wizard of Wall Street, another Big Wheel Blading gem has hit the internet.
-Mike Torres and Leon have just released their latest masterpiece entitled the Church of Leon (available on Sellfy).
-I had a chat with Mike to discuss these two projects, the new 5-wheel Wizard frames and the man that made it all happen, Leon Basin.
+Mike Torres and Leon have just released their latest masterpiece, The Church of Leon.
+I chatted with Mike to discuss these two projects: the new 5-wheel Wizard frames and the man who made it all happen, Leon Basin.

 How often does Leon come to New York City?

-Lately, it seems like he has been coming to NYC once a year.
-His girlfriend does something, like where she owns her own clothing brand or something along those lines.
-So twice a year she comes to the city for Fashion Week and stays for a month or two.
-So he comes here to see her and hang out or whatever it is they do together.
+Lately, he has been coming to NYC once a year.
+His girlfriend does something, like where she owns her clothing brand or something along those lines.
+So, twice a year, she visits the city for Fashion Week and stays for a month or two.
+So he comes here to see her, hang out, or do whatever they do together.

 Was the Wizard of Wall Street the first edit you filmed with him?

-Yea, it was the first full on edit of him I made.
-But earlier that year I flew out to Vancouver with Tim Adams and Grant Hazelton and we filmed a video called "Going Weird".
-That whole week we we stayed with Leon and tested the Wizard Frames.
-We were really new to it then, and didn't know a whole lot about what we were doing on those frames.
-But, I was able to film with Leon and get to know him a little bit better on that trip.
+Yeah, it was the first full-on edit of him I made.
+But earlier that year, I flew out to Vancouver with Tim Adams and Grant Hazelton, and we filmed a video called “Going Weird.”
+That whole week, we stayed with Leon and tested the Wizard Frames.
+We were new to it then and didn’t know much about what we were doing on those frames.
+But I was able to film with Leon and get to know him a little bit better on that trip.

 Was that trip the first time you had met Leon?

 No, I had met him a handful of times before.
-We definitely crossed paths a long time ago.
-He spent his earlier years living in Toronto, Canada and I grew up in Rochester, New York.
+We crossed paths a long time ago.
+He spent his earlier years living in Toronto, Canada, and I grew up in Rochester, New York.
 We would go up to Toronto for their street comps.
-I am pretty sure we had met a few times there, but I didn't really know him at all until I met him again at the last Bitter Cold Showdown.
-We got along really well and stayed in touch afterwards.
+I am sure we had met a few times there, but I didn’t know him until I met him again at the last Bitter Cold Showdown.
+We got along well and stayed in touch afterward.

-How did you come up with the concept of The Wizard of Wall Street?
+How did you develop the concept of The Wizard of Wall Street?

-I always thought “Slowdance” by Matthew Dear would be a really cool song to use in a section, I really never envisioned Leon being the person I would film when I first heard it.
-At that point he wasn’t really doing that kind of skating.
+I always thought “Slowdance” by Matthew Dear would be a cool song to use in a section; I never envisioned Leon being the person I would film when I first heard it.
+At that point, he wasn’t doing that kind of skating.
 I don’t think anyone was at that time.
-And that's not how I really saw it because in The Wizard of Wall Street he is doing these flowing Wizard moves and originally I just envisioned somebody kind of just cruising the streets and taking it all in with that song but it ended up working out really well with his movements.
-It was kind of a happy accident.
+And that’s not how I saw it because in The Wizard of Wall Street, he is doing these flowing Wizard moves, and originally, I just envisioned somebody cruising the streets and taking it all in with that song.
+Still, it ended up working out well with his movements.
+It was a happy accident.

 What was the response to that edit?

-Really positive, I think Leon really does have a sort of Cult following.
-There are people who just really LOVE him.
-Like the people who love him, really love him.
+Positive, I think Leon does have a sort of Cult following.
+Some people really LOVE him, like the people who love him love him.

 How long did it take to film The Church of Leon?

-It was shot over the course of one week, but we only had three days to shoot it.
+It was shot over one week, but we only had three days to shoot it.

 Did you pick the song by Eden Ahbez used in The Church of Leon section?

-For this new project you’ve chosen to let people name their own price on Sellfy when purchasing the section.
-Do people actually pay?
+For this new project, you’ve let people name their price on Sellfy when purchasing the section.
+Do people pay?
 Or are they just downloading for free?

-In this section Leon is skating the new 5-wheel Wizard Frames.
-Did you notice any difference in his skating or approach to tricks using that frame versus him skating on the 4-wheel Wizard Frames?
+In this section, Leon skates the new 5-wheel Wizard Frames.
+Did you notice any difference in his skating or approach to tricks using that frame versus his skating on the 4-wheel Wizard Frames?

-Yea, it's really interesting to watch him skate these compared to the 4-wheel version.
-The point we keep beating into each other’s heads is that he is using the overall length of the frame in such creative ways.
-He is doing these buttery olli pivots off his front wheels and using a lot of movements to really extenuate the length of the frame and the stability that he has front to back.
+It’s exciting to watch him skate these compared to the 4-wheel version.
+We keep beating into each other’s heads because he is using the overall length of the frame in such creative ways.
+He is doing these buttery olli pivots off his front wheels and using a lot of movements to extenuate the length of the frame and the stability that he has front to back.

 It seems very hard to maneuver on such long frames.

-I have the natural rocker wizard 4x100 frames.
+I have the natural rocker wizard 4×100 frames.

 How often do you skate on those?

 Nowhere near as good as Leon’s, or better yet, nowhere near Collin Brattey!
-He is the true Wizard, if you've ever watched that guy skating, he is absolutely amazing!
+He is a true Wizard; if you’ve ever watched that guy skating, he is absolutely amazing!
 He just has an unbelievable amount of control on his skates.
-I recommend that you look up the Skate Moves edits that Leon and Colin and Colin 's brother Stew are in.
+I recommend that you look up the Skate Moves edits that Leon Colin and Colin’s brother Stew are in.
 They came out a year or two ago and are full of mind-blowing maneuvers.

 How much coffee does Leon drink?
-Based off your edits I would think he drinks it non-stop.
+Based on your edits, I would think he drinks it non-stop.

-Not a lot, he will get a small coffee and that thing will last for several hours.
-He just carries it around and drinks it cold.
-I was working a day job when we were filming, so most of the skating and filming was at night.
+Not a lot; he will get a small coffee lasting for several hours.
+He carries it around and drinks it cold.
+I worked a day job when we were filming, so most of the skating and filming was at night.
 That fucking dude would be drinking a coffee at one in the morning, no problem.
-I don't operate that way.
+I don’t operate that way.

 What do you think about the whole Big Wheel Blading movement?

-Oh dude, I feel like I was an early adopter of it, but I've been all in for the past four years now.
-I love it, it's awesome!
+Oh, dude, I feel like I was an early adopter of it.
+I’ve been all in for the past four years now.
+I love it, it’s awesome!